rase-/SoftwareFactoryApplication/README.md

 `curl 'http://localhost:3000/category.txt?useCached=false'`
 `curl 'http://localhost:3000/location.txt?useCached=false'`

-To view a visual representation of the data, you can go to the `frontend` directory in a separate terminal instance (while the server is running) and invoke `grunt server`.
-This command will show you an AngularJS application using Google Charts to visualize the given data.
+To view a visual representation of the data, you can go to the `frontend` directory in a separate terminal instance (while the server is running) and open index.html in any (almost) browser that supports JavaScript.
+Do not fear.
+If no prior requests have been made to the server, there is a delay before showing the chart while the server is downloading the data.